Zombiemelon/vacationbot/README.md

 3. Verify via email.
 The easiest way is to do it via Yandex.
 4. Get the SSL certificate from the email and add `.ca` file to the bottom of `.crt`
 5. Copy the data to `challengepro_ru.crt`
 6. If required generate CSR with key at [https://my.gogetssl.com/](https://my.gogetssl.com/).
-Cope the CSR and the key to `challengepro_ru.key`
+Copy the CSR and the key to `challengepro_ru.key`

 #Install Logstash
 1. `apt-get update;